John Smith (Conservative politician): Early and private life

 Smith was born in London, the son of Captain Evan Cadogan Eric Smith MC of Ashfold in Sussex and his wife, Beatrice Helen (née Williams).
 He was a scion of the Smith family: a family of bankers who founded the bank Smiths of Nottingham in the 1650s.
 The bank merged with the National Provincial Bank after the First World War and his father became its chairman.
 His mother was the daughter of Albert Williams and granddaughter of Sir George Williams, founder of the YMCA, and a great-granddaughter of Thomas Cook.
 His elder sister, Fortune, married Hugh FitzRoy, Earl of Euston (later 11th Duke of Grafton) in 1946; she was a Lady of the Bedchamber to Queen Elizabeth II from 1953 and 1966, and was the Mistress of the Robes from 1967 until her death 3 December 2021.

-Smith was educated at Eton, where he was Captain of the Oppidans and won the Rosebery Prize for History.
+Smith was educated at Eton College, where he was Captain of the Oppidans and won the Rosebery Prize for History.
 He joined the Fleet Air Arm in 1942 and trained as an observer at HMS Daedalus.
 He served in the Second World War in a Fairey Swordfish squadron in the Mediterranean and the Atlantic, then as a liaison officer to the US Ninth Air Force, and then with a squadron of Fairey Barracuda in the North Atlantic.
-He flew as a navigator in an operation to dive-bomb the German battleship Tirpitz in Kvænangen fjord in July 1944.
+He flew as a navigator in an operation to dive-bomb the German battleship Tirpitz in the Kvænangen fjord in July 1944.
 He joined the aircraft carrier HMS Indomitable, and served in the Far East with 845 Naval Air Squadron, flying Grumman Avengers.
 He was in Ceylon at the end of the War.

 After the War, he read history at New College, Oxford, where he later became an honorary fellow in 1979.
 He met his future wife, Christian Carnegy, in Oxford, where she was reading English.
 They married in 1952.

 The couple had two sons and three daughters: